Robo3D/User-Manuals/docs/source/R2/getting started/index.rst

    :alt: File Printing
    :align: center

-Just note that you can select PAUSE to pause your print, or you can select CANCEL to cancel your print.
+Note that you can select PAUSE to pause your print, or you can select CANCEL to cancel your print.

 Removing the test print
 ---------------